 - Optional: 1/2 teaspoon pure vanilla extract

-- In a large bowl, whisk together the eggs and milk/soy milk.
-Whisk in the flour, salt, sugar, and vanilla (if using), until the batter is smooth and lump free.
 Alternatively, place all of the ingredients in a blender and puree until smooth, about 15 to 20 seconds.
 The batter will be thin.
-Allow the batter to rest for at five minutes before using.
+Allow the batter to rest for at 5 minutes before using.

-- Fill the crepes with your choice of filling and fold or roll them over the filling any way you want.
-Serve immediately.
+Fold or roll them over the filling any way you want.

-- The original recipe called for water instead of milk.
-You can use it in a pinch, but the crepes are tastier when made with milk or a dairy substitute such as soy milk.
+- While you can substitute water for the milk in a pinch, the crepes are tastier when made with milk or a dairy substitute, such as soy milk.

 - Sugar and vanilla are optional additions but are especially nice if you're making dessert crepes.